Bijbehara

-Bijbehara (/ur/), known as Vejibror (/ks/ or /ks/) in Kashmiri, is a town and a notified area committee in Anantnag district of the Indian administered union territory of Jammu and Kashmir.
-It is located on NH 44, and jehlum bank.
+Bijbehara (/ur/), known as Vejibror (/ks/ or /ks/) in Kashmiri, is a town and a municipal committee in Anantnag district of the Indian administered union territory of Jammu and Kashmir in the disputed Kashmir region.
+It is located on NH 44, and Jehlum bank.
 Bijbehara town is also known as "Town of Chinars" because of a number of Chinars there especially two Chinar gardens (Paadshaahi Bagh and Dara Shikoh Garden).
 Bijbehara is the home to oldest chinar tree in the region.
 The town is situated about 45 km from the summer capital of union territory of Jammu and Kashmir, Srinagar.